Crypt212/obsidian-vault/MindMap/Computer Science/Data Mining/data mining.md

 # Data Mining Tasks
 - The tasks perform by data mining can be divided in two categories:
-    - **Descriptive Mining**: used for summerizing or characterizing general properties of data in data repository (the "What happend?").
+    - **Descriptive Mining**: used for summerizing or characterizing general properties of data in data repository (the "What happened?").
 Examples:
         - Clustering, Association Rule Mining, Summarization.
     - **Predictive Mining**: used for deducing or inferring patterns from data for predicting future data. (the "What will happen?").
 Examples:
         - Classification, Regression, Anomaly Detection.